Aspects of symmetry and topology in the charge density wave phase of 1T-TiSe2: Abstract

 \section{Abstract}

-The charge density wave (CDW) in 1\textit{T}-TiSe$_2$ accompanied by the periodic lattice distortion has a nontrivial symmetry configuration.
-The symmetry is important as an indication of the mechanism and a cue for experimental probes.
-We examine the symmetry of the system and clear up the connection of electronic structures between the normal and the CDW states.
-Especially, we unravel the consequential irreducible representations (IRs) of electronic states and, more ahead, those of gap functions among bands when the CDW occurs.
-Normally symmetry-related topology will be achieved directly, so we assert that the theory is valuable and practical for the search of topological CDW insulators.
+The charge density wave (CDW) in 1\textit{T}-TiSe$_2$ harbors a nontrivial symmetry configuration.
+It is important to understand this underlying symmetry both for gaining a handle on the mechanism of CDW formation and for probing the CDW experimentally.
+Here, based on first-principles computations within the framework of the density functional theory, we unravel the connection between the symmetries of the normal and CDW states and the electronic structure of 1\textit{T}-TiSe$_2$.
+Our analysis highlights the key role of irreducible representations (IRs) of the electronic states and the occurrence of band gaps in the system in driving the CDW.
+By showing how symmetry-related topology can be obtained directly from the electronic structure, our study provides a practical pathway in search of topological CDW insulators.